 Dr. Mary Caton-Rosser is an associate professor of Mass Communication at Black Hills State University.
 She advises the school’s student newspaper, Jacket Journal/BHSUmedia.com, and the BHSU PR Club.
 Dr. Caton-Rosser also teaches classes in mass media law, mass communication theory and interviewing/newswriting/editorial, as well as business communication.
 She has a Ph.
 D. in Communication from the University of Colorado-Boulder, a Master’s degree in Education from the University of Wisconsin-Eau Claire, and a Bachelor’s of Fine Arts degree from the University of Colorado-Boulder.
 Dr. Caton-Rosser also has several certifications in leadership, including one from the University of Wisconsin-Stout and from Viterbo University.

-Dr. Rachel Headley is the owner and principal of Cobblestone Science, a management consulting company.
+Dr. Rachel MK Headley is the owner and principal of Project Leadership Secrets, a company that specializes in providing premium leadership and management training to high-achieving women so they can reach their highest financial, career, and intellectual goals.
+She also owns Cobblestone Science, a 6-figure management consulting company.
 She works with a wide range of organizations, from nonprofits to large corporations and Federal agencies.
 Headley is a certified project management professional with the Project Management Institute, which sets the gold standard for project management.
 She has 20 years of experience with earth-imaging satellite science and systems management.
-Dr. Headley helped lead the team that planned and managed a mandated $5M annual reduction in sales, expanded services 10-fold, kept key staff, and maintained on-time deliverables.
-She was an invited speaker to a 10,000+ attendee conference plenary and has briefed the U.S. Department of the Interior’s Deputy Secretary on her team and their accomplishments.
+Dr. Headley is a professional speaker, whose largest audience was a 10,000+ attendee conference plenary.
+She has briefed the U.S. Department of the Interior’s Deputy Secretary on her team and their accomplishments.

 Dr. Barbara Looney is an assistant professor at the BHSU School of Business, where she teaches Managerial Communications; and at the BHSU School of Liberal Arts, where she teaches Humanities.
 She also co-advises the BHSU enactus Team.
 Dr. Looney has a PhD in English from the University of Southern Florida, a Master’s in English from Rutgers University, and a Bachelor of Science in Education from BHSU.
 She also holds paralegal certification from the University of Maryland.
 Prior to her collegiate academic career, Dr. Looney worked in private industry as a Customer Service Representative for the Sheraton Hotel Corporation in Boston, as a Congressional staff assistant in Washington, D.C., as a corporate paralegal for law firms in Washington, D.C. and Charlotte, NC, and as the assistant manager of a bar supply company in Ft.
 Lauderdale, FL.
 For three years in Copenhagen, Denmark, she held leadership positions with both the American Women’s Club and International Women’s Group, for whom she organized events and projects that benefited women from around the globe.